globaldothealth/covid19-omicron/README.md

 This repository contains datasets on reported cases with the Omicron (B.1.1.529) variant of SARS-CoV-2 virus.

+NOTE: Please check data licenses from the original source before using these data.

 ## Datasets

 * **[denmark](denmark)**: Statens Serum Institut dataset on daily